Macmillan Community Project – Wandsworth

 How can the service be accessed?

 This specialist support can be accessed via the Social Prescribing Link Worker at your GP Practice – please ask your practice for more information.
-Please note – due to COVID19, this service is currently operating as a remote telephone service until further notice.

 When should the service be accessed?